Top 10 HR competencies to build a strong HR department

 8. Leadership and people management

-As mentioned, HR employees drive positive change in an organization with their great people skills and ability to come up with innovative solutions to complex problems.
+HR employees drive positive organizational change with their great people skills and ability to develop innovative solutions to complex problems.

-Great leaders inspire their colleagues and take charge of situations, helping them reach business goals quickly and efficiently.
-HR professionals who are natural leaders will help your organization manage employees and work processes effectively.
+Great leaders inspire their colleagues and take charge, helping them reach business goals quickly and efficiently.
+HR professionals who are natural leaders help your organization manage employees and work processes effectively.

 How to assess leadership skills